-ASTM, HASL, the DOE Methods Compendium and others continue to update their methods with the latest technology.
-Methods using Eichrom's extraction chromatographic material are now included in these sources.
+ASTM, US EPA and IAEA and others publish methods with the latest in separation technology.
+Methods using Eichrom's extraction chromatographic material are a component in these methods.
 Methods available on line can be directly accessed via the provided links at www.eichrom.com where you can download or purchase a complete copy.
-Additionally, methods referenced in this document can be obtained by contacting the publishing body: